2009 – 2026 · AI · CIK 1577526 · as of June 5, 2026

 Most recently served as Acting Administrator and Deputy Administrator of the U.S. General Services Administration from January 2025 to July 2025.
 Before GSA, served as VP of AI Products at Salesforce from November 2023 to January 2024 following the acquisition of Airkit.ai, the voice / customer-experience AI startup he had co-founded and run as CEO from October 2017 to November 2023.
 Earlier, was on the founding team of RelateIQ (later acquired by Salesforce in July 2014), serving as COO and CFO from 2011 to 2014, and then as VP of Products at Salesforce from July 2014 to July 2017.

-Compensation per the 8-K: $1,000,000 base salary, $1,000,000 target annual bonus (guaranteed for the first year), a $20 million RSU inducement award, and a $15 million stock-option inducement award.
+On joining as CEO he received, per the September 2025 8-K: a $1,000,000 base salary, $1,000,000 target annual bonus (guaranteed for the first year), a $20 million RSU inducement award, and a $15 million stock-option inducement award.
 The RSU and option awards were granted under the 2025 Inducement Plan adopted by the board on September 14, 2025 (5,000,000 reserved Class A shares).

 Hitesh Lath